giesselmann/STRique/README.md

 ## Configuration

-	targeted repeats are configured in a tsv file with columns
+Targeted repeats are configured in a tsv file with columns

 	chr	begin	end	name	repeat	prefix	suffix

 	e.g. c9orf72
 	chr9	27573527	27573544	c9orf72	GGCCCC	...GCCCCGACCACGCCCC	TAGCGCGCGACTCCTG...

-	the longer the prefix/ suffix sequences, the more reliable the signal alignment.
+The longer the prefix/ suffix sequences, the more reliable the signal alignment.
 Repeat, prefix and suffix sequence are always on template strand

 ## Test & Examples
 Test the pipeline with the following commands in the cloned repository: